 What’s it like to watch FirstBank grow into a strong regional bank while keeping their local roots?

-I am very proud to have been a part of us growing from a two branch Henderson County bank to the third largest Tennessee headquartered bank with 45 full service branches across Tennessee, North Alabama and North Georgia.
+I am very proud to have been a part of us growing from a two branch Henderson County bank to the third largest Tennessee headquartered bank with 87 full service branches across Tennessee, North Alabama, North Georgia and Kentucky.
 Throughout our growth we remain committed to customer service and providing a workplace that fosters respect, teamwork, and rewards excellence.

 As Market President, what’s your vision for FirstBank in Lexington?